Sexual Harassment Attorney in New York

 - Include a procedure for the timely and confidential investigation of complaints

-- Clearly state that sexual harassment is considered a form of employee misconduct and that sanctions will be enforced against individuals engaging in such action, in addition to the supervisors or administrative personnel who knew of its occurrence
+- Clearly state that sexual harassment is employee misconduct and that sanctions will be enforced against individuals engaging in such action, along with supervisors or managers who knew of its occurrence

 - Clearly state that retaliation against individuals who complain of sexual harassment is illegal

-Employers in New York are encouraged to implement regular training sessions to ensure that all staff understand the policies thoroughly.
-This helps build a culture of zero tolerance for harassment and creates a supportive environment where employees feel comfortable reporting any unwelcome behavior.
-Furthermore, having a robust and clear communication chain can significantly aid in the swift address and resolution of issues.
+Employers in New York should implement regular training to ensure all staff understand the policies thoroughly.
+These efforts help build a zero-tolerance culture for harassment and establish a supportive environment where employees feel safe reporting unwelcome behavior.
+A robust and clear communication chain allows issues to be addressed promptly and appropriately.

 Examples of Sexual Harassment in the Workplace

-There are many forms of behavior that may qualify as sexual harassment in the workplace.
-For instance, common incidents include:
+Many behaviors may qualify as sexual harassment in the workplace.
+Common incidents include:

 - Sending inappropriate videos or pictures to co-workers

-- Posting offensive posters or pictures or sexual imagery in workspaces
+- Posting offensive posters, pictures, or sexual imagery in workspaces

 - Making sexual or lewd comments